ataricoder/clean-em-instagram/README.md

 And you can run it by typing `sudo python3 massive_follow_then_unfollow_works-non-stop.py`in a Unix terminal.

 The `sudo` may or may not be necessary if you have administrative privileges, but to err on the safe side  include it.

+## Running on a Server
+To leave the process running after logging out of a server use the `nohup` command.
+`nohup` ignores the Hang Up (HUP) signal that the terminal sends when logging out.

+**E.g.**
+`nohup sudo python3 massive_follow_then_unfollow_works-non-stop.py &`

+To see the output of the script before or after logging out use: `tail -f nohup.out`

 ## Logs